Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [WMS service catalog](ArcGIS.WinUI.Viewer/Samples/Layers/WmsServiceCatalog) - Connect to a WMS service and show the available layers and sublayers.
 * [WMTS layer](ArcGIS.WinUI.Viewer/Samples/Layers/WMTSLayer) - Display a layer from a Web Map Tile Service.
 * [Web tiled layer](ArcGIS.WinUI.Viewer/Samples/Layers/LoadWebTiledLayer) - Display a tiled web layer.

-## Local Server

-* [Generate elevation profile with Local Server](ArcGIS.WinUI.Viewer/Samples/LocalServer/LocalServerGenerateElevationProfile) - Create an elevation profile using a geoprocessing package executed with Local Server.
-* [Local Server map image layer](ArcGIS.WinUI.Viewer/Samples/LocalServer/LocalServerMapImageLayer) - Start the Local Server and Local Map Service, create an ArcGIS Map Image Layer from the Local Map Service, and add it to a map.

 ## Location